multiscale/muscle3/docs/source/coupling.rst

    :align: center
    :alt: component1's O_F port connects to component2's F_INIT port.

 Interact coupling and timeline bridges
 `````````````````````````````````````````

-Two components can also interact as peers: component A's ``O_I`` port
+Two components can also interact as peers: Component 1's ``O_I`` port
-connects to component B's ``S`` port, and B's ``O_I`` connects back to A's
+connects to Component 2's ``S`` port, and Component 2's ``O_I`` connects
+back to Component 1's ``S``.
+By default each component's ``O_I``/``S`` pair
+opens its *own* new subtimeline, nested inside that component's own.
+Component
+1 and Component 2 would end up on two different subtimelines and MUSCLE3 would
+reject the conduits between them.
+To actually share one, both need the same
+explicit ``timeline <name>:`` heading grouping these ports.

+Both component's have to send on their ``O_I`` port before either receives on
 ``S``.
 If both components take steps at exactly the same pace, this works in
-lock-step without anything else needed — every send on one side is matched by
+lock-step, every send on one side is matched by a receive on the other, one
-a receive on the other, one message at a time.
-A and B share a single
+message at a time.
-timeline in this case, exactly like an ordinary conduit requires.

-Real coupled models rarely take equal-sized steps, though.
-If A and B step at
-different (and possibly variable) rates, a plain conduit no longer works:
-sometimes A needs a value before B has produced a new one, and sometimes B
-produces several values while A is still working on its current step.
-What
-you need is a third component sitting in between — a **timeline bridge** (or
-*scale bridge*) — that owns *two* independent sub-timelines, one talking to
-A and one talking to B. Reconciling the difference in pace is then up to
-whatever method the bridge's implementation picks: interpolating between a
-peer's two most recent messages, as the example below does, is one option,
-but any method that produces a sensible value for the timestamp being
-requested will do.

 .. note::